ph1-xyz/Phazerville-Wiki/Compare.md

-Compare is a comparator applet with complementary gate outputs.
+Compare is a comparator applet with complementary gate outputs, indicating when an input voltage is greater or less than a set (or modulated) threshold.

 ### I/O